Careers Information Advice & Guidance at Park View

 The Careers Adviser offers Spring Term Options Interviews for those students requiring motivation and focus.
 Referrals made by tutors.

-IntoUniversity also work with Year 9s and alumni come in to give motivational presentations.
+IntoUniversity work continues work with Year 9s and alumni come in to give motivational presentations as part of the workshops.

-In addition, all Year 10s currently go out on a work experience placement for one week in the summer term.
+Work Experience In addition, all Year 10s currently embark on a work experience programme for one week at the end of June, in the summer term.
 We believe that work experience plays an important role in encouraging and inspiring students to aim higher giving them a taste of the world of work.

-Finally, we also seek opportunities for employers to come in and talk to students in Years 9 and 10, and every year offer other work and college related trips, for example, last year a group of Year 9s went to visit Price Waterhouse Cooper’s HQ, and the whole of Year 10 visited Haringey Sixth form in the summer term to have taster sessions of A-Level and other courses.
+Employer presentations We also seek opportunities for employers to come in and talk to students in Years 9 and 10, and every year offer other work and college related trips.
+For example, in the recent past a group of Year 9s went to visit Price Waterhouse Cooper’s HQ.

 Careers Library (early Autumn Term) Careers Resources in library are explained to students so that they can do careers research of job/occupations ideas, routes into and qualifications required in preparation of making applications to opportunities for transition into further education.